google/syzkaller/docs/freebsd/README.md

 ## How to run syzkaller on FreeBSD using qemu

-So far the process is only tested am amd64 based hosts.
+So far the process is only tested on amd64 based hosts.
 The host can be running FreeBSD or Linux.

 ### Setting up a FreeBSD host